MarkDavidBates/WarehouseMangmentSystem/README.md

 nodes in the list by only deleting the generic list of Floors.
 It also has a save/load method implemented that allows you to keep the setup you have ina an xml file.
-Additionally, You can view all of the stock listings all at once or individually
+Additionally, You can view all of the stock listings all at once or individually.

+## Tools Used
+- Intellij
+- Scene Builder